 Human Impact On Elk Predation

 The impacts of human interaction on elk predation can have far-reaching consequences.
-In particular, changes in habitat due to human activities such as logging and agriculture often alter the patterns of elk predation by other animals.
+In particular, changes in habitat due to human activities such as logging and agriculture often alter the patterns of predation by other animals.

-For example, a decrease in forest cover reduces the availability of food and shelter for predators, resulting in a greater number of elk surviving into adulthood and reproducing successfully.
+A decrease in forest cover reduces the availability of food and shelter for predators, resulting in a greater number of elk surviving into adulthood and reproducing successfully.